-Untangling the complex concept of reading comprehension in the primary classroom and advancing children's understanding of the written word.
+Advancing reading comprehension in the primary classroom: beyond the written word.

 For those who enjoy the written word, comprehension skills have to be honed to perfection.
 This is because reading comprehension is the process of understanding the text, and in turn, the message behind the text.
 It is the key to turning words into ideas and developing fluent readers.